Low-Dose Naltrexone (LDN) in Sandy, UT

 • Headache

-Note: Please stop taking any dosage of Naltrexone a minimum of 48 hours before any surgical procedure or medical diagnostic requiring sedation, such as surgery or a colonoscopy.
-If you are not sure if you need to stop Naltrexone, please ask your doctor ordering the test or procedure.
+Note: Please stop taking any dosage of Naltrexone a minimum of 48 hours before any surgical procedure or medical diagnostic procedure requiring sedation, such as surgery or a colonoscopy.
+If you are not sure if you need to stop Naltrexone, please ask your doctor to order the test or procedure.
 Additionally, Naltrexone cannot be taken in conjunction with opioids(narcotics)/painkillers.
 If you need to stop taking Naltrexone for a surgery, and accompanying painkillers are prescribed, you may resume LDN only 48 hours after you take your last painkiller.

-Possible Drug Interactions: Tell your doctor and pharmacist if you are allergic to naltrexone, any of the ingredients of LDN tablets, as well as any other medications.
+Possible Drug Interactions: Tell your doctor and pharmacist if you are allergic to naltrexone, any of the ingredients of LDN tablets, or any other medications.
 Tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Be sure to mention any of the following: amiloride (Midamor); angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin, in Lotrel), captopril, enalapril (Vasotec, in Vaseretic), fosinopril, lisinopril (in Zestoretic), moexipril (Univasc), perindopril (Aceon), quinapril (Accupril), ramipril (Altace), and trandolapril (Mavik); beta-blockers such as atenolol (Tenormin), labetalol (Trandate), metoprolol (Lopressor, Toprol XL), nadolol (Corgard, in Corzide), and propranolol (Hemangeol, Inderal, InnoPran); calcium channel blockers such as amlodipine (Norvasc), diltiazem (Cardizem, Cartia, Diltzac, others), felodipine, isradipine, nicardipine (Cardene), nifedipine (Adalat, Afeditab CR, Procardia), nimodipine (Nymalize), nisoldipine (Sular), and verapamil (Calan, Covera, Verelan, in Tarka); cimetidine (Tagamet); digoxin (Lanoxin); diuretics (‘water pills’); furosemide (Lasix); hormone replacement therapy; insulin or other medications for diabetes; isoniazid (Laniazid, in Rifamate, in Rifater); medications for asthma and colds; medications for mental illness and nausea; medications for thyroid disease; morphine (MS Contin, others); niacin; oral contraceptives (‘birth control pills’); oral steroids such as dexamethasone, methylprednisolone (Medrol), and prednisone (Rayos); phenytoin (Dilantin, Phenytek); procainamide; quinidine (in Nuedexta); quinine; ranitidine (Zantac); triamterene (Dyrenium, in Maxzide, others); trimethoprim (Primsol); or vancomycin (Vancocin).
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Your doctor may need to adjust your medication doses or monitor you closely for side effects.

 Note: The above statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-Individualized Treatment: Our experienced medical professionals will work closely with you to develop a personalized LDN treatment plan tailored to your specific needs and health goals.
+• Individualized Treatment: Our experienced medical professionals will work closely with you to develop a personalized LDN treatment plan tailored to your specific needs and health goals.
 We take into account your unique medical history, current health condition, and any other medications you may be taking.

-Holistic Approach: we believe in a holistic approach to healthcare.
+• Holistic Approach: We believe in a holistic approach to healthcare.
 LDN therapy can be an integral part of a comprehensive treatment plan that may include lifestyle modifications, dietary adjustments, and other therapies to enhance your overall well-being.

-Evidence-Based Medicine: LDN has gained attention in recent years, and numerous studies have shown its potential benefits in various health conditions.
+• Evidence-Based Medicine: LDN has gained attention in recent years, and numerous studies have shown its potential benefits in various health conditions.
 We stay up to date with the latest research and incorporate evidence-based practices into our treatment protocols.

-*We often add low dose naltrexone therapy to a variety of our programs at no additional cost; such as our weight loss program!
+*We often add low-dose naltrexone therapy to a variety of our programs at no additional cost, such as our weight loss program!

 Bolton MJ, Chapman BP, Van Marwijk HLow-dose naltrexone as a treatment for chronic fatigue syndromeBMJ Case Reports CP 2020;13:e232502.